LSCodeRocket/Cartpole-Stabilization/schedule.md

 Make a PID controller in Python to work with PyBullet

 ## April 8th
-Using the simulator for arduino and the electronics -> write arduino code that does the PID control
+Write arduino code that does the PID control from the PyBullet sim code.

 ## April 9th
 Programmatically find the performance specifications of the system (how fast it goes... etc)